Hey, Snickerdoodle!

 Why You Will Love This

 • It is quick.
-Preparing these cod filets to be baked in a hot oven only takes a couple of minutes and few simple ingredients.
+Preparing these fresh cod filets to be baked in a hot oven only takes a couple of minutes and few simple ingredients.
 The fish bakes for only 15-17 minutes, which means this dinner only takes about 25 minutes from start to finish.
 A perfect weeknight dinner!

 • It is crunchy.
 The crunchy panko breadcrumb mixture on the outside makes a perfect crispy outside edge for this tendrer, flaky fish.